YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The sockexamplemulti31.m routine shows the use of $KEY and $ZKEY in a basic socket I/O setup.
 It's functionality is atypical in order to demonstrate a number of features.
 It launches two jobs: a server process which opens a listening socket and a client process which makes five connections to the server.
 The server sends a message to each connection socket.
 Even-numbered client sockets read the message partially but do not send a response back to the server.
 Odd-numbered client sockets receive the full message and respond to the server with the message "Ok.".
 The server reads two characters (but the client sends three) and $ZKEY shows sockets with unread characters.

-You can download sockexamplemulti31.m from http://tinco.pair.com/bhaskar/gtm/doc/books/pg/UNIX_manual/sockexamplemulti31.m and follow instructions in the comments near the top of the program file.
+You can download sockexamplemulti31.m from https://github.com/YottaDB/YottaDBdoc/tree/master/ProgGuide and follow instructions in the comments near the top of the program file.

-You can start a YottaDB/GT.M process in response to a connection request made using inetd/xinetd.
+You can start a YottaDB process in response to a connection request made using inetd/xinetd.
 The following example uses inetd/xinetd to implement a listener which responds to connections and messages just as the prior example.

 In the configuration file for xinetd, define a new service called gtmserver.
 Set socket_type to "stream" and wait to "no" as in the following snippet: